fbpx

 Teachers and Artistic Staff have a somewhat narrow lens of what they’ve seen to work.
 Their opinions might be based in old standards and they might not consider your potential for growth.

-Check out this related post : Do This to Achieve a Positive Body Image
+Check out this related post : The Evolution of Body Image

 I remember when I was in college one of my professor’s saying he had never seen a dancer make major strides after age 25 – MAX!
 This totally took hold of my brain and I felt like the clock was ticking.
 O gosh, I only had a few years left to progress as a dancer.